 For example, if you are indexing metrics data from a fleet of ATMs into Elasticsearch, you might define a policy that says:

-- When the index reaches 50GB, roll over to a new index.
+- When the total size of the index’s primary shards reaches 50GB, roll over to a new index.

 - Move the old index into the warm phase, mark it read only, and shrink it down to a single shard.